-Awww..little baby kittens!
-Is your home about to become richer by a few extra mini cats?
-Lucky!
-Having kittens is a wonderful experience for both you and your queen, but before you can welcome new furry bundles into your home, we need to take time to talk about feline reproduction and pregnancy, appropriate care for your queens and kittens and the possible complications that may arise during this emotional process.
-Here is everything you need to know in order to support your expectant cat and her babies as well as you possibly can.
+Aww... little baby kittens!
+Having kittens is a wonderful experience for both you and your queen.
+But, before you can welcome new furry bundles into your home, you need to gather all the information you need about pregnancy in cats and appropriate care for your queen and her kittens.
+Here is what you need to know in order to support your expectant cat and her babies as well as you possibly can.

 About feline reproduction

 Female cats can have several periods of heat over the course of a year.
 The heat season starts in early spring and ends in late autumn.
 Each heat period lasts about 4 to 7 days and they occur every couple of weeks during the heat season.
 A female cat can mate with multiple males during the heat period.
 Males compete for the female and the winner gets the right to mate.

 During the intercourse, females will make loud yowls as the male pulls out.
 This is because a male’s penis has a band of backward-pointed spines (about 1mm long) which rake the walls of the vagina during the intercourse in order to promote ovulation and clear the vagina of other sperm.

 After the intercourse, a female will thoroughly clean her vulva and after 20 to 30 minutes she is ready for the next cycle.
 Ovulation may not always be triggered during the first intercourse, so conception may not occur with the first male with which females mate.
 However, because a female may mate with multiple partners, kittens in her litter may therefore have different fathers.

 Because there are multiples opportunities for your cat to get pregnant, if you would like to avoid unexpected litters of furry bundles, neutering your queen before her first heat would be highly recommended.